jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 ### 65J Non-compliance with commands given by pilot-in-command
 (1) Every person commits an offence who fails to comply with any commands given to the person directly by the pilot-in-command, or indirectly by the pilot-in-command through a crew member, in accordance with his or her duties under section 13 or the rules.
-(2) Despite section 28(6), every person who commits an offence against subsection (1) is liable to a fine not exceeding $5,000.
+(2) Despite section 28(6), every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $5,000.

 ### 65K Offensive behaviour or words
 (1) Every person commits an offence who, on any aircraft,— (a) behaves in a threatening, offensive, insulting, or disorderly manner; or (b) uses threatening, offensive, or insulting words.
-(2) Every person who commits an offence against subsection (1) is liable to a fine not exceeding $2,500.
+(2) Every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $2,500.
 (3) It is a defence in a prosecution under subsection (1)(b) for using offensive or insulting words if the defendant proves that he or she had reasonable grounds to believe that his or her words would not be overheard.

 ### 65L Portable electronic devices not to be operated
 (1) Every person commits an offence who operates a portable electronic device on board an aircraft in breach of the rules.
-(2) Despite section 28(6), every person who commits an offence against subsection (1) is liable to a fine not exceeding $2,500.
+(2) Despite section 28(6), every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $2,500.

 ### 65M Non-compliance with seating and seatbelt instructions
 (1) Every person commits an offence who fails to comply with an instruction given by a crew member, passenger information signs, or placards to—
   (a) occupy a seat or berth; and
   (b) fasten and keep fastened about the person any installed safety belt or safety harness.
-(2) Every person who commits an offence against subsection (1) is liable to a fine not exceeding $2,500.
+(2) Every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $2,500.

 ### 65N No smoking
 (1) Every person commits an offence who smokes—
   (a) when instructed not to smoke by a crew member, passenger information signs, or placards; or (b) while on any aircraft that is carrying passengers for hire or reward on any internal flight; or (c) in contravention of section 96A(6).
-(2) Every person who commits an offence against subsection (1) is liable to a fine not exceeding $2,500.
+(2) Every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $2,500.
 (3) In subsection (1), to smoke has the meaning set out in section 96A(1).

 ### 65O Dangerous goods
 (1) Every person commits an offence who, in breach of the rules, carries or causes to be carried on an aircraft any dangerous goods.
-(2) Despite section 28(6), every person who commits an offence against subsection (1) is liable to a fine not exceeding $2,500.
+(2) Despite section 28(6), every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $2,500.

 ### 65P Procedure for certain unruly passenger offences
 (1) If any offence specified in section 65Q(2) is alleged to have been committed by any person (in this section, the defendant), the pilot-in-command of the aircraft at the time of the alleged offence may, by any available means, notify, or cause to be notified,—
   (a) the Director; or
   (b) a person authorised by the Director.
 (2) If the Director or a person authorised by the Director has reason to believe that a defendant has committed any offence specified in section 65Q(2),—
-  (a) the defendant may be proceeded against for the alleged offence under the Summary Proceedings Act 1957; or (b) the Director or the person authorised by the Director may issue an infringement notice in respect of the alleged offence.
+  (a) the defendant may be proceeded against by filing a charging document under section 14 of the Criminal Procedure Act 2011; or
+  (b) the Director or the person authorised by the Director may issue an infringement notice in respect of the alleged offence.
 (3) If the Director or a person authorised by the Director has reasonable cause to suspect that a person has committed any offence specified in section 65G(1)(a) to (c) or section 65H or section 65J or section 65K or section 65Q(2), he or she may require the person to give his or her full name, address, and date of birth.
 (4) If the Director or the person authorised by the Director has reasonable grounds to suppose that any details provided under subsection (3) are false or misleading, he or she may require the person to give such verification of those details as it is reasonable in the circumstances to require that person to provide.
 (5) If the person, without reasonable excuse, refuses or fails to comply with a request under subsection (3) or subsection (4), and persists in that refusal or failure after being warned by the Director or a person authorised by the Director that he or she may be arrested for committing an offence by that refusal or failure, a constable may arrest that person without warrant.
-(6) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who, without reasonable excuse,—
+(6) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who, without reasonable excuse,—
   (a) refuses or fails to comply with a request under subsection (3) or subsection (4); or (b) gives details that are false or misleading in a material respect to the Director or a person authorised by the Director in response to such a request.
 (7) Evidence produced by the defendant to the Director or the person authorised by the Director under subsection (4) must be inspected without delay and returned to the defendant as soon as practicable after the inspection has concluded.